Gavin Sheets Player Props: White Sox vs. Marlins

 Gavin Sheets At The Plate

-- Sheets is batting .237 with two doubles, seven home runs and 15 walks.
+- Sheets has two doubles, seven home runs and 15 walks while batting .233.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.